 This fact makes us realize that any P2P lending site can impose new terms without any direct legal consequences.
 While Mintos' amendments aren't as tremendous, they certainly don't increase our trust in the platform.

-To be fair, Mintos improved their communication, however, the P2P marketplace keeps suspending lending companies which increases the loss of investors' money.
+To be fair, Mintos improved their communication, however, the P2P marketplace suspended several lending companies which put investor's money at risk.

 We started decreasing our stake on Mintos since February 2020 as we are also testing other Mintos alternatives that act in the interest of the investors rather than their partners.